 Work Onboard a Small Ship

 We're always looking for more people with a passion for adventure and a dedication to service.
+Apply now!

 Blount Small Ship Adventures operates a fleet of three specially designed ships, with many different itineraries in Canada, United States and the Caribbean.
 We operate our ships year round, spending the winter months in the Caribbean and in Central America and the summer months cruising in the United States and Canada.
 Our ships are cozy and comfortable with an informal atmosphere and relaxed dress code on board.
 Our itineraries are specially tailored to the active, inquisitive and eco-conscious audience.
 We choose our crew, guest lectures, outside entertainment and land tours carefully to provide a top-notch vacation to our passengers.

 Working onboard is fun, but it is also hard work.
 The pace is quick, the hours are long, and you can’t go home at the end of the day.
 And yet every time you walk on deck you are reminded of how far away you are from the mundane nature of a nine-to-five job.
 If you are looking for an adventurous life style and job and are flexible about tight living quarters and long days, then this is the job for you.

 Physical Demands; All vessel positions can be physically demanding.
 Repetitive motion, bending, climbing and often heavy lifting, are requirements of most vessel positions.
 Every crew member works varied shifts, which average 12 hours a day, every day while on board.

 Uniform/Grooming Standards; At Blount Small Ship Adventures it is important that your attire and personal grooming reflect a positive and professional image.
 The company has a uniform policy that all crew members need to adhere to.

 All positions are required year round.
 Blount Small Ship Adventures offers employees Full Time employment, Seasonal employment and Fill-in employment.
 While onboard all crew members will work an average of 12 hours a day.